-The Mthonjaneni Municipality has developed its Local Economic (LED) Strategy during the 2017/2018 financial year.
+The Mthonjaneni Municipality has developed its Local Economic (LED) Strategy during the 2015/2016 financial year.
+The strategy was developed by an outsourced service provider.
 The LED strategy was developed in order to ensure proper alignment with the objectives of the National Development Plan and other national and provincial plans.

-The terms of reference and scope for the developement of the LED strategy were strictly aligned to all National and Provincial Government Development plans, e.g.: PGDP and also the District Growth Development Plan.
+The terms of reference and scope for the development of the LED strategy were strictly aligned to all National and Provincial Government Development plans, e.g.: PGDP and also the District Growth Development Plan.
 The table below reflects a summary of the terms of references developed by the Project steering committee and the terms provided to the servicing provider and project steering committee.

 SECTION RESPONSIBLE STAKEHOLDER 1 Ensure stakeholder participation in the project Project Steering Committee 2 Developing of LED Goals, Objectives and Strategies.
 Municipality and Service provider 3 Unpacking of Key economic Drivers.
-Service provider and Melmotjh business chamber 4 Proposing of LED key interventions.
+Service provider and Melmoth business chamber 4 Proposing of LED key interventions.
 Service provider and Municipality 5 Proposing and unpacking of programs to transform local tourism, local farmer, informal economy etc Service provider, DEDT 6 Identifying of catalytic projects Municipality and service provider